 A complete copy of the Credit Union’s Privacy and Confidentiality Policy of Member Information is available upon request or available online at www.pcfcu.org.

 Statements and Notices

-You will continue to receive your regular account statement either monthly or semi-annually, depending on the type of account you hold.
+You will continue to receive your regular account statement either monthly or quarterly, depending on the type of account you hold.
 Members with checking accounts with activity will receive monthly statements.
 You are required to keep the Credit Union informed of your current address to insure correct mailing of periodic statements.
-Statements and notices will be mailed or electronically to you at the most recent address/e-mail address you have given the Credit Union.
+Statements and notices will be mailed or electronically sent to you at the most recent address/e-mail address you have given the Credit Union.
 Notice to any of you will be notice to all of you.
 You agree to promptly notify the Credit Union of any address/e-mail address change.

 You agree to pay the Credit Union our reasonable expenses, including collection agency costs, court costs and attorney’s fees, for enforcing our rights under this Agreement.